Foley Square: Description

 The square is the site of a number of civic buildings including the classic facades and colonnaded entrances of the 1933-built United States Courthouse, fronted by the sculpture Triumph of the Human Spirit by artist Lorenzo Pace; the New York County Courthouse; the Church of St. Andrew; the Thurgood Marshall United States Courthouse – known before 2003 as the Foley Square Courthouse – where the United States Court of Appeals for the Second Circuit is based; the Manhattan Municipal Building; the Ted Weiss Federal Building and the Jacob K. Javits Federal Building and Court of International Trade.

 Also featured in the square are five bronze historical medallions, set flush into areas of the surrounding sidewalks, telling the history of the park and its surroundings, including one for the "Negro Burial Ground", an 18th-century African-American burial ground unearthed during construction of the square.
 This burial ground has been preserved as the African Burial Ground National Monument.

 Tilted Arc, a public art installation by Richard Serra, was displayed in the square from 1981 until it was removed amid controversy in 1989.
 In 2005, Thomas Paine Park was established as a part of the square.

 Foley Square has been used several times for special purposes.
 It was used as a triage center on September 11, 2001.
 The Foley Square Greenmarket operates year-round at the corner of Centre Street between Worth and Pearl Streets, and offers baked goods as well as local farm picked fruits and vegetables which are guaranteed to have been harvested within three days of sale.
 Because of its proximity to Chinatown, Foley Square is often host to a large group of people performing tai chi in the mornings.

 Site of protests

 On November 17, 2011, Foley Square was the site of a protest which was part of the Occupy Wall Street movement, which took place after the protestors had been removed from nearby Zuccotti Park.
 Thousands of people attended the rally, including members of a dozen different unions.

 Foley Square has been the site of many other protests and rallies.
 In December 2014, many thousands gathered there to protest the decision in the death of Eric Garner.
 In November 2016, in protest of the Dakota Access Pipeline and in solidarity with Standing Rock water protectors, dozens of the thousands of protesters were arrested.
-In January 2017, to protest the inauguration of Donald Trump, a collection of activist groups organized a rally titled "NYC Stand Against Trump", held at Foley Square.
+In January 2017, to protest the first inauguration of Donald Trump, a collection of activist groups organized a rally titled "NYC Stand Against Trump", held at Foley Square.
+Foley Square is also the site of the annual Queer Liberation March, an annual LGBTQIA+ rights protest organized by the Reclaim Pride Coalition in response to perceived corporate co-opting and loss of protest principles by the NYC Pride March.